naghamo/walleproject/README.md

     https://"IP Address":5000

-To open the web run the project's file in raspberry pi.
+To open the web you must run the project's file in raspberry pi.

 -----